rafaasimi/portfolio1/README.md

 ## Description
 First layout created for my personal portfolio.

-A new layout is available at:: :earth_americas: https://rafaasimi.github.io/
+A new layout is available at: :earth_americas: https://rafaasimi.github.io/

 ## Languages
 - HTML5